ucsk/ppbytetrack/README.md

+## Introduction

+Our method is in the tracking-by-detection paradigm, the detector uses the anchor-free model PP-YOLOE, and the tracker uses ByteTrack, so our method can be optimized separately and only needs to train the detector for cell detection.

+We only used the CTMC-v1 dataset as the training of the cell detection model, but used COCO pretrained weights.

+We take the first 25% of the time series of each sequence in the CTMC-v1 dataset as the validation set and the last 75% as the training set.
+In particular, for the training of the detector, we use frame sampling to obtain 9191 (6911+2280) images on the divided dataset for training and validation (this greatly improves the training efficiency of the cell detector).
+For the local evaluation of the tracker, we use the full validation set.

+We believe that there are still many areas for improvement in this approach, but the simple, unpretentious steps further demonstrate the effectiveness of our ideas.

 ## Prepare the environment

-We use Python-3.7 and PaddlePaddle-2.2.2 framework to implement multi-cell tracking, if you are interested in this, please install [PaddlePaddle](https://www.paddlepaddle.org.cn/documentation/docs/en /2.2/install/index_en.html).
+We use Python-3.7 and PaddlePaddle-2.2.2 framework to implement multi-cell tracking, if you are interested in this project, please install [PaddlePaddle](https://www.paddlepaddle.org.cn/documentation/docs/en/2.2/install/index_en.html) first.

 The next code or command comes from the Jupyter environment.